About the programme

 Can I directly enter the 2nd year?

-It is not possible to enter directly the 2nd year.
+No, it is not possible to enter the 2nd year directly.
 You must undertake the entire master course.

-Europubhealth does not offer distance training.
-It even focuses on integration and requires international mobility, as students must undertake courses in at least two different countries.
+Europubhealth+ does not offer distance training.
+It actually focuses on integration and requires international mobility, as students must undertake courses in at least two different European countries.

-How are organized the courses during the two years?
+How are the courses organised over the two years?

-Europubhealth is a two year Masters course equivalent to 120 ECTS Credits.
-The first year concerns the core public health courses taking place either in Sheffield (in English) or Granada (in Spanish).
-The second year of specialisation is held in a different country: Poland, France, The Netherlands or Spain (only for those who were not in Granada for first year).
-Two modules bring together all Europubhealth students in Rennes at the end of the first year (3 weeks) and at the end of the second year (3 weeks).
+Europubhealth+ is a two year Master's course equivalent to 120 ECTS Credits.
+The first year concerns core competences in public health, and takes place either in Sheffield or Dublin (in English), in Granada (in Spanish) or in Liège (in French).
+In the second year, students choose a specialisation.
+Courses are held in a different country: Poland, France, The Netherlands or Spain (except for students who spent their first year in Spain).
+An integration module brings all Europubhealth+ students together in Rennes at the end of each academic year (3 weeks).

 How are the modules assessed?

 Assessement methods and grading scales have been agreed upon by all members of the consortium.
-It is necessary for full recognition between year 1 and year 2 results and double diploma delivery.
-Assessment is divided into 3 stages:
+This is necessary for full recognition between year 1 and year 2 results and double degree delivery.
+Assessment is a blend of:

-- National assessment: Year 1 or year 2 institutions assess students during training modules in their institution, according to national or local official rules.
+- National assessment: Year 1 or Year 2 institutions assess students during training modules in their institution, according to national and local official rules.
 Expected minimum required standards have to be achieved for module validation.
-In case not, complementary work and support will be given to achieve the required level and resit the exam if necessary.
-Such a procedure would not disqualify the student from continuing on to another module.
-However if, following such corrective help, achievement level remains insufficient, the module will have to be retaken.

-- Assessment committee: A representative of each of the consortium members takes part to the assessment committee.
-Assessment committee gathers the results of the different assessments and reviews national and integrated module assessments.
-It grants admission (or not) into the 2nd year and Masters degree at the end of the course.
-It can also propose supplementary tasks to the student to be carried out if necessary, or decide to maintain, or not, students in the course if they fail to achieve level requirements.
+- Transnational assessment committee: A representative of each consortium member takes part in the final assessment committee at the end of each academic year.
+The assessment committee gathers the results of the different assessments and reviews national and integration module assessments.
+It decides on students' admission to the 2nd year at the end of Year 1 and awards the double Master degree at the end of Year 2.
+It can also give additional tasks for students to carry out if necessary, or decide to maintain (or not) students in the course if they fail to achieve the required level.

 What are the different options?

-For first year, you can choose either to go to the University of Sheffield, United Kingdom, or to the Andalusian School of Public Health in Granada, Spain.
-During the second year, you can choose among 6 specialisations in Poland, France, The Netherlands or Spain.
-The list of the courses offered by each institution are described under tab "Programme Description" of this website.
+For your first year, you can choose to go either to the University College Dublin (Ireland), the University of Sheffield (United Kingdom), the Andalusian School of Public Health in Granada (Spain) or the University of Liège (Belgium).
+During the second year, you can choose between 7 specialisations in Poland, France, The Netherlands or Spain.
+The list of available courses in each institution can be found under the "Programme Description" tab of this website.

-Second specialisation year includes mandatory placement and dissertation.
-They can be connected, or not, according to local rules and practices.
+The second year (or specialisation year) includes a mandatory placement and dissertation work which are linked to eachother according to local rules and practices.

-Europubhealth alumni have been recruited mainly in public or non-profit institutions, in different countries (they do not all stay in Europe or come back to their country of origin).
-Most of them obtain a position of manager or project coordinator, where they use both their technical expertise and the human-social skills developed through their Europubhealth experience.
+Europubhealth+ Alumni now work mainly in public or non-profit institutions, in different countries (some stay in Europe and some go back to their home countries).
+Most of them have obtained a position as manager or project coordinator, where they use both their technical expertise and the social skills developed through their Europubhealth+ experience.

-According to the specialisations undertaken during the second year, they work in different fields of public health:
+According to the specialisation undertaken during the second year, they work in different fields of public health:

-- Management of health programmes, at international, national or local level
+- Management of health programmes, at international, national or local levels

 - Design, implementation and evaluation of public health policies